Page Reviewed / Updated - Mar. 2019

-1) Financial Requirements - The annual income of the household (not the individual) cannot exceed their geographic area's average household income.
-For the last five years for all of Alaska, the average household income was $70,760, but one should not consider this a hard limit as income is adjusted for the household size and the applicant's geographic area.
+1) Financial Requirements - The annual income of the household (not the individual) cannot exceed 100% of their geographic area's average household income.
+According to the United States Census Bureau, the average household income in Alaska from 2013 through 2017 was $76,114, but one should not consider this a hard limit as income is adjusted for the household size and the applicant's geographic area.
 Visit the Alaska page of the US Census website to see median income by county.
-It is worth noting in cases of severe need, it is possible for households whose income exceeds these limits to receive a special waiver.
+It is worth noting that in cases of severe need, it is possible for households whose income exceeds these limits to receive a special waiver.

 3) Other Requirements

 Grant amounts for homeowners are capped at $15,000.
 For renters, the limit is slightly lower at $10,000.
-For assisted living facilities, the amount is capped at $7,000.
+For assisted living facilities that are licensed by the state and have a maximum of five beds, the amount is capped at $7,000.

-The Senior Access Program is available statewide.
-It is administered locally by the four agencies listed below.
+The Senior Access Program is available statewide, and is administered locally by three agencies.
+As mentioned previously, this information is found below.
 To apply, one should contact the agency nearest them.
+Project priority is determined by the agency providing services, but commonly priority is given in the order applications are received.
 Some limited additional information about this program is available here.

-Applicants are required to obtain certifying documentation of need, complete a Household Needs Questionnaire and present a Scope of Work.
+Applicants are required to obtain certifying documentation of need, complete a Household Needs Questionnaire, and present a Scope of Work (the modification that is needed, the location in the home, and the approximate cost).
 It may be beneficial to also have a quote for the cost of the desired home modification as well.
-Seniors can obtain walk-in tub modification quotes here, free of charge.
+Seniors may obtain walk-in tub modification quotes here, free of charge.

 |Interior Regional Housing Authority Energy Services, Inc.||Fairbanks North Star Borough||907-452-8315|